tbody-cfs/hermes-3/docs/sphinx/examples.rst

       \end{aligned}

-2D drift-plane
+2D Drift-plane
 --------------

 Simulations where the dynamics along the magnetic field is not included, or only included in a parameterised way as sources or sinks.
+The field line direction is then "into the page", and the domain represents a slice somewhere along the field line, e.g. at the midplane.
  These are useful for the study of the basic physics of plasma "blobs" / filaments, and tokamak edge turbulence.

 .. _Blob2d: